Like Sitaram Yechury and GN Saibaba, many are pledging body donation, but hurdles remain

 The Atal Bihari Vajpayee Institute of Medical Sciences, which is linked to Delhi’s Ram Manohar Lohia Hospital, faces a shortage too.
 A student who requested anonymity said the Atal Bihari Vajpayee Institute of Medical Sciences has received 18 bodies since 2019.
 The college admits 100 students every year to its MBBS course.

 To make up for the shortages, medical colleges depend on unclaimed bodies, said Joshi.
-These bodies could be infected, posing a hazard for students, she said.
+These bodies are not always in the ideal condition for dissection and research, she said.
+Since the cause of death is often unknown for unclaimed bodies, they could also pose an infection hazard for students.

 “Also, it means that colleges in places where there are fewer unclaimed bodies do not have access to enough cadavers,” Joshi said.
 “For example, colleges in Mumbai have enough cadavers because they get a lot of unclaimed bodies, but that is not the case with rural or interior areas.”

 The absence of a uniform system is a hindrance for body donation, said Anil Kumar, director of the National Organ and Tissue Transplant Organisation, the health ministry’s apex body for procuring and distributing organs.
 A person can register for body donation in one state but might die in another state.
 “Unless a centralised system is in place, getting the body becomes a procedural issue,” said Kumar.